 Spring Planting Time

 FRUGAL HINT – I will let some of my plants go to seed to harvest for next year.

 PLANTING HINT To get the nice rows I have in the picture above.
-After you dirt has been worked nicely and ready to plant, take your hoe handle, lay it down in the dirt and push down a bit.
+After your dirt has been worked nicely and is ready to plant, take your hoe handle, lay it down in the dir,t and push down a bit.
 When you lift it up you have a perfectly straight area to plant seeds.

+Spring Planting Time